 Preheating should be the first step of your preparations.
 For preheating,

-- first of all, open the oven to make sure everything, except the racks, has been removed.
+- first of all, make sure that everything, except the racks, has been removed.

 - Rearrange the rack levels, if necessary.